bikeshaving/crank/website/documents/guides/02-elements.md

 ---
 id: elements
-title: JSX, Elements and Renderers
+title: Elements and Renderers
 ---

-**Note:** If you’re familiar with how JSX and elements work in React, you may want to skip ahead to [the guide on components](./components).
+**Note:** If you’re familiar with how elements work in React, you may want to skip ahead to [the guide on components](./components).
 Elements in Crank work almost exactly as they do in React.

 ## JSX